fluid-project/trivet/README.md

    };
    ```

-3. Remove localization of the index pages for the collection.
+4. Disable localization of the index pages for the collection.
 In the case of posts, the [configuration file](eleventy.config.js)
    creates indexes of posts in each language:

    ```js